garrettwilliams90/MelanomaClassification/README.md

 ## Conclusion

 The Australian Department of Health can develop and market a mobile app for the public that uses my model to classify if a person has melanoma or not.
-This would result in quicker reactions to seek out a professionally trained Dermatologist, which could save lives.
+This would result in quicker reactions to seek out professionally-trained Dermatologists, which could save lives.

-If I had more time to work on this project, I would try and collect more malignant images to combat the class imbalance.
+If I had more time to work on this project, I would try and collect more malignant images to combat the class imbalance, or use tools like SMOTE or `class_weight`.
 I would also like to pay for a bigger cloud server to help with memory allocation for such a large dataset.
 Lastly, it would be interesting to run the model on only those with darker skin tones as it theoretically would be harder to classify if a person has Melanoma.

 ## Repository Navigation
-Notebooks were run using Kaggle and can be found [here](https://www.kaggle.com/garrettwilliams90/code)
+All notebooks were run using Kaggle and can be found [here](https://www.kaggle.com/garrettwilliams90/code). <br>
+My final notebook specifically can be found [here on Kaggle](https://www.kaggle.com/garrettwilliams90/melanoma-classification-final-notebook) or [here on Github](https://github.com/garrettwilliams90/MelanomaClassification/blob/main/melanoma-classification-final-notebook.ipynb) <br>
+Orignal Data can be found [here on Kaggle](https://www.kaggle.com/c/siim-isic-melanoma-classification/overview) or [here on the ISIC Archives](https://challenge2020.isic-archive.com/) <br>
+The 3 datasets that were reformatted by Chris Deotte can be found [here](https://www.kaggle.com/cdeotte/jpeg-melanoma-512x512), [here](https://www.kaggle.com/cdeotte/jpeg-isic2019-512x512), and [here](https://www.kaggle.com/cdeotte/malignant-v2-512x512).
 ```
 ├── Images
 ├── Notebooks